-Enneagram type 6s idolise the innate quality of personal will.
+This type idealises the universal inner quality of Will (name given by A.H.Almaas).
 The personality constellates around manufacturing this inner quality.
 How do we go about embodying personal will in the world?
 By doubting and testing, going after what is solid and supportive, being responsible and dutiful, being loyal to people and systems of thinking, and acting fast to remove life’s uncertainties, even if our only tool is psychological projection.
 The central feature of Enneagram 6s, their Passion in Enneagram terms, is Angst, which is most in evidence in the area of their dominant instinct.

 Names given to Enneagram Type 6